naaman10/gatsby-starter-netlify-cms/src/pages/about/index.md

         to ensuring all our hosted events are of great value to both fellow dental students as well as the wider Manchester community.
       image: /img/summa.jpg
+      social:
+        - Link: asdfg
+          source: instagram
   heading: Our Committee
   intro: >-
     Our committee is compromised of 14 students from various year groups and we all work together to deliver fun and informative primary school sessions, as well as talks and courses for dental students.

     Please see our committee below and discover our individual roles: